This post may contain affiliate links. See our disclosure policy.

 Ingredients for Shoyu Ramen

 Make this as authentic or simple as you like!
-These ingredients combined bring out an authentic and delicious shoyu ramen dish.
 It tastes incredible and each bite has its own flavor and texture when adding in protein and veggies!

 - Garlic – Every recipe needs a little garlic in it!

-- Ginger – Freshly grated ginger is added in and brings out all the authentic flavors.
+- Ginger – Freshly grated is best—it brings out bold, authentic flavors.

 How to Make Easy Shoyu Ramen

-- Simmer – Sauté garlic and ginger in sesame oil in a large pot over medium-high heat or until fragrant.
-Add ramen broth and soy sauce and simmer for 5-10 minutes.
+- Simmer the Broth – Sauté garlic and ginger in sesame oil in a large pot over medium-high heat or until fragrant.
+Add the ramen broth and soy sauce.
+Let it simmer for 5-10 minutes.

-- Strain – Pour broth through a fine mesh strainer into a large liquid measuring cup or bowl to remove garlic and ginger bits.
-Pour broth back into the saucepan and discard garlic/ginger pieces.
-Keep broth at a low simmer until ready to serve.
+- Strain – Pour the broth through a fine mesh strainer to remove garlic and ginger bits.
+Return the broth to the saucepan.

-- Cook – Prepare ramen or chukamen noodles according to package directions (discard flavor packets if any).
+- Cook the Noodles – Follow package instructions for your noodles (don’t forget to discard the flavor packets if using instant ramen).
 Drain noodles and set aside.
 Prepare your desired toppings.

-- Serve – Place broth in individual bowls and divide noodles between the bowls.
-Top with your favorite protein and vegetable toppings and serve.
+- Assemble – Divide the broth and noodles between bowls.
+Add your favorite toppings and serve hot.

-- Ramen noodles – A basic ramen noodle can either be fresh ramen noodles or dried and varies in texture from curly to straight.
+- Ramen noodles – Can be either fresh or dried, and varies in texture from curly to straight.
 Using Top Ramen dried noodles works too!

 - Chuckamen – This is the most common type of noodle for shoyu ramen bowls.
 The noodle is straight and thin with a chewy texture.